amitxv/PC-Tuning/docs/post-install.md

 - See [media/oobe-windows10+-example.mp4](https://raw.githubusercontent.com/amitxv/PC-Tuning/main/media/oobe-windows10+-example.mp4)

+- Windows Server Only:

+    - To enable Wi-Fi, navigate to ``Manage -> Add Roles and Features`` in the Server Manager dashboard and enable ``Wireless LAN Service``

 ## Unrestricted PowerShell Execution Policy

 This is required to execute the scripts within the repository.
 Open PowerShell as administrator and enter the command below.